 Eurozone inflation spikes to highest in over 3 years

 The deflation bugbear that the European Central Bank has battled for the past couple of years appears to have been seen off, at least for now.
-Consumer prices across the 19 countries that use the euro grew in December at their fastest rate since Sept 2013, official figures showed Wednesday.
+Consumer prices across the 19 countries that use the euro grew in December at their fastest rate since Sept.

 Add your comments below